 Love Always.
 This new baby coming into the Hudson's home is going to be a tangible gift of love from God.
 Babies are so easy to love and overwhelm us with emotions.
 To love so deeply a child you have only seen for mere seconds.
 That we have loved since the instant the lines turned pink.
 From the first kick in mommas tummy.
 It is an echo of the Lord's heart for each of us.
 May we follow the Lords instructions to pursue righteousness in our own hearts as we lead our children to Him.

 "The parent must always self-parent first, self-preach before child-teach.
 Christ incarnated in the parent is the only hope of incarnating Christ in the child." - Ann Voskamp.
 Love produces better results.
 Love is Jesus's way.
 By His example we can see how to gently yet passionately and unselfishly love our children.

 Lord thank you for the blessing of this baby boy.
 Not just another child, but another warrior for your Kingdom.
 Thank you for the gifts you have bestowed in him already.
 Open the eyes of the Hudson Family to help develop those gifts as you entrust him to their care.
 May there be plenty of love and laughter even in the days of long nights and overflowing laundry.
 May Elijah and Maddie take on the role of mentors to their younger sibling.
 Thank you for the gift of relationships and children.
-May be love like you love.
+May we love like you.
 Amen.